Scroll

 Why do we own it?

-We have been following Vulcan since its IPO in late 2021.
-Vulcan has grown to command the leading position in the New Zealand steel distribution market.
-Its growth journey in Australia is at an early stage and there is ample runway to take market share in the fragmented Australian market from a very low base using its proven strategy.
+Vulcan has grown to command the leading position in the New Zealand steel and aluminium distribution markets.
+In Australia there is ample runway to take market share in the fragmented Australian market from a very low base using its proven strategy.
 It is an impressive business in an unexciting industry.
-The company has been building an emerging track record of performance as a listed company.